microlambda/microlambda/README.md

 When you edit microlambda, changes are immediately available on your test project.

-You have a proper DX to fix yur bug or develop your feature :triangular_ruler:
+You have a proper DX to fix a bug or develop a new feature :triangular_ruler: